 New or additional Trustees are appointed by deed.
 Every future Trustee must sign a declaration of willingness to act as a Trustee before he or she is eligible to vote at any meeting of the Trustees.
-The current Trustees would ensure that an appropriate induction programme was undertaken in the event of a new appointment.
+The current Trustees ensure that an appropriate induction programme is undertaken in the event of a new appointment.
+To date, Trustees have been recruited with their specific skills and experience in mind, although further training is undertaken where necessary.